JRam13/Animate-Label/README.md

-Animate-Label
+Animate-View
 =============

-iOS Library / Category to easily animate a label
+iOS Library / Category to easily animate a view

-To use - simply copy AnimateLabel.h, and AnimateLabel.m classes into your project.
+To use - simply copy AnimateView.h, and AnimateView.m classes into your project.

-To call - #import AnimateLabel.h then,
+To call - #import AnimateView.h then,

-[myLabel animateLabel:(xPosInt) :(yPosInt) :(animationDurationInt) :(startTimerInt)]
+[myLabel animateView:(xPosInt) :(yPosInt) :(animationDurationInt) :(startTimerInt)]

 The public method:

-- (void)animateLabel:(int)moveToXPosition :(int)moveToYPosition :(int)animationDuration :(int)startDelay;
+- (void)animateView:(int)moveToXPosition :(int)moveToYPosition :(int)animationDuration :(int)startDelay;